thinktecture/relayserver/docs/development-getting-started.md

 encouraged to create your own host applications tailored and configured to your specific needs and to build and use your own container images.

-Scripts to help building and running the system are provided as [PowerShell Core](https://github.com/powershell/powershell) scripts, to be able to run cross platform on Windows, macOS and Linux.

-A compose file is provided to build all the docker images (`src/docker/docker-compose.yml`).
+A docker compose file is provided to build all the docker images (`src/docker/docker-compose.yml`).
 You can build the images with the `docker compose build` command.
 An environment variable `RABBITMQ_ERLANG_COOKIE` needs to be set.

 ## First time Development & Test-Setup